 Ford was born in Pratt City, Alabama in 1893.
 He attended Fisk University, where he was a star athlete and active in the campus politics.
 After graduation, he served in France during World War I. In many ways an unlikely candidate for future leadership in the Communist Party, Ford’s radicalization began after the war in Chicago, Illinois, when his efforts to find a job commensurate with his education were frustrated by racial discrimination.
 He settled for a position at the Chicago Post Office, joined the Postal Workers Union, and shortly thereafter the Communist Party.

-Ford rose quickly in Party ranks during a period when the CP was placing increased emphasis on promoting black leaders.
-He joined the American Negro Labor Congress in 1926 and sojourned in the Soviet Union in the late 1920s.
+Ford rose quickly in party ranks during a period when the CP was placing increased emphasis on promoting black leaders.
+He joined the American Negro Labor Congress in 1926 and sojourned to the Soviet Union in the late 1920s.
 In 1929, he was chosen to head the International Trade Union Committee of Negro Workers and a year later became head of the Negro Department of the Trade Union Unity League.
-In 1932 he joined William Z. Foster on the CP’s presidential ticket, becoming the first African American to be nominated for Vice President of the United States.
-He would run alongside CP presidential nominee Earl Browder in 1936 and again in 1940.
+In 1932, he joined William Z. Foster on the CP’s presidential ticket, becoming the first African American to be nominated for Vice President of the United States.
+He ran alongside CP presidential nominee Earl Browder in 1936 and again in 1940.